What is a Time Zone?

 - Find Time Difference – Time Zone Converter

-The Greenwich Meridian, also known as the prime meridian or International Meridian, bisects the primary division of time zones.
-Each time zone is 15 degrees of longitude in width, with local variations, and observes a clock time one hour earlier than the zone immediately to the east.
+The Greenwich Meridian, also known as the prime meridian or International Meridian, is the "starting point" for dividing the Earth's surface into time zones.
+Each time zone is 15 degrees of longitude wide (with local variations) and the local time is one hour earlier than the zone immediately to the east on the map.

 Time zones’ boundaries are irregular mainly because of political factors, and so this has been a subject of criticism.
 Time zones can be determined by how countries’ and states’ borders are positioned.
 Individual zone boundaries are not straight because they are adjusted for the convenience and desires of local populations.
 Moreover, some geographically large countries, such as India and China, use only one time zone but other large countries, such as Russia and the United States, have more than one time zone.